Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/README.md

 Just below are some ways you can contribute.

 1. Add relevant screenshot that describe each step that a command or process is implementing.
-2. Update step explanations - to providing better comprehension for others.
+2. Update step explanations - to provide better comprehension for others.
 3. Add new(**different**) Jenkins CI/CD workflows to make the sheet more robust and super-helpful.
 4. ...